bonyuta0204/New250/EssayOutline.md

 Many African states are trying to improve conditions for FDI.

 Despite steadily improving figures, this still amounts to little when compared both with other Canadian trade relationships and with other trade partners for Africa.
 For example, Canadian yearly goods trade with Africa is equivalent to two weeks of Canada?
 US trade.
 In 2009 Canada?
-Africa goods trade accounted for 1.4 percent of AfricaÅfs market.
+Africa goods trade accounted for 1.4 percent of AfricaÔøΩfs market.

 Although, due to the political weakness, Canada has yet to done anything with trade with Africa. (e.g., no free trade agreement,)
 Political Activity is critical for building trade relationship between Canada and Africa.
 Canadian Trade in Sub-Sahara is significantly week.
 This is only solved by political effort.